Got questions? You’re not alone.

 Nope.
 You are the expert on your own circumstances.

-You don’t need to justify or explain your choice — that’s the whole point of an equity-based model.
+You don’t need to justify or explain your choice. that’s the whole point of an equity-based model.
 I trust you to know what’s sustainable for you.

 What if my financial situation changes unexpectedly?

-If you’re experiencing a temporary financial crisis or shift in income, let me know — we can talk through options like pausing sessions, adjusting frequency, or short-term rate modifications if available.
+If you’re experiencing a temporary financial crisis or shift in income, let me know and we can talk through options like pausing sessions, adjusting frequency, or short-term rate modifications if available.
 I want care to be flexible, not punishing.

 What’s included in the session rate?